Skip to main content

 • Vehicles with roof-mounted cargo -- roof racks and carriers raise the center of gravity

-Vehicle Design Defects and Product Liability
+Vehicle Design Defects: Federal Standards and Product Liability

 In many rollover cases, vehicle defects make injuries catastrophically worse.
 Even when another cause initiated the rollover, the manufacturer may be liable if a defect turned a survivable crash into a fatal one.

-Roof Crush
+The FMVSS 216a Roof Crush Standard

 Seatbelt Failure

 A seatbelt that unlatches or tears during a rollover leads to ejection or violent interior contact.
+Pre-tensioner and load-limiter failures are the most common seatbelt defect claims in rollover cases.

 Door Latch Failure

 Doors that open during a rollover allow partial or full ejection.
+NHTSA has issued recalls on multiple vehicle lines for door latch failures that increase ejection risk in rollover crashes.

 Window Ejection